arcan1s/ahriman/docs/faq/general.rst

    sudo -u ahriman ahriman package-add /path/to/local/directory/with/PKGBUILD --now

-Before using this command you will need to create local directory, put ``PKGBUILD`` there and generate ``.SRCINFO`` by using ``makepkg --printsrcinfo > .SRCINFO`` command.
+Before using this command you will need to create local directory and put ``PKGBUILD`` there.
 These packages will be stored locally and *will be ignored* during automatic update; in order to update the package you will need to run ``package-add`` command again.

 How to copy package from another repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^